 Staff recommendations are organized by priority to support discussion and decisions.
 The priority categories are not organized by importance or amounts of funding.
-NOT YET DEVELOPED: The final category references applications not recommended for full funding due to fiscal constraints, low alignment with priorities, technical barriers, or other considerations.
+The final category references applications not recommended for full funding due to fiscal constraints and some technical barriers.
+If additional revenue becomes available and technical concerns resolved, this set could be funded as Special Initiative contracts for a one-year term.
+Also in the event of additional revenue, continuing contracts receiving a smaller award than requested may be amended to the full amount.